 The Courts Service is governed by a Board consisting of a chairperson and 17 other members (see Appendix 1).
-The Courts Service Act provides that the chairperson of the Board will be the Chief Justice or a judge of the Supreme Court nominated by the Chief Justice as Chairperson, and that the Board membership will include judicial representatives from each court, a staff representative, a representative of the Minister for Justice and representatives from the legal professions, trade unions and business world.
+The Courts Service Act provides that the chairperson of the Board will be the Chief Justice or a judge of the Supreme Court nominated by the Chief Justice as Chairperson, and that the Board membership will include judicial representatives from each court, a staff representative, a representative of the Minister for Justice and Equality, representatives from the legal professions and trade unions and nominees of the Minister to represent the business world and court users.